BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Technology's nothing to sneeze at, of course.
+    Technology is important, though.
-    Only one thing has deeply inflected the curve of human prosperity: the invention of the first commercially successful steam engine in 1712³.
+    Only one thing has inflected the curve of human prosperity: the invention of the first commercially successful steam engine in 1712³.
     <div align="center">
       <img style="width: 100%; height: 64.84%" src="https://bradleyculley.github.io/images/industrial-revolution.png" />
       <div style="font-size: 14px; font-style: italic;">From an essay titled "There was only one industrial revolution".
 Good title.</div>